Contents

 temp 🔝

 Creates a WriteFile of a given size that is constrained to fixed memory provided by a Memory allocator.
 Due to safety mechanisms provided by operating systems, operations on this file may be slower than simple memory read and writes.
 If the operating system does not properly support memory mapped files, this may even end up consuming disk storage space of up to the given size by being stored as a temporary file.
 In general, reads and writes (with print) will be at most as slow as a normal file, with the contract that data cannot be recovered after termination.
 Some operating systems require manual deletion of temporary file folders if systems are abruptly powered off.
 This type of file should be mostly used to store temporary data or for testing purposes.
-Example usage:
+Example:

-on Heap.dynamic() // allocator for the file
+@on Heap.dynamic() // allocator for the file

 @mut f = WrteFile.temp(1024)